gsylvestre/php-token-generator/README.md

 ## PHP Token Generator

-Simple yet secure string generator for PHP7.
+Simple yet secure token generator for PHP7.

 - Crypto-secure
 - Strings can be used in URLs